Thousands of acres of beautiful wild landscape in the Great Basin.

-In the mountainous backcountry of western Nevada sits a roughly 48,000-acre tract of land left relatively untouched by human development.
+In the mountainous backcountry of western Nevada sits a 48,000-acre tract of land left relatively untouched by human development.
 There are no roads, cars, or houses encroaching on the natural environment, just miles of scenic, serene land dubbed the Wovoka Wilderness.

 This nature reserve became a protected wilderness area in 2014 and was named Wovoka after the Paiute spiritual leader who was born and raised in the region.
 Wovoka, a shaman mystic, is best known for starting the Ghost Dance movement that many Native American tribes in the West adopted at the end of the 19th century.

 Today, the Great Basin landscape that shares Wovoka’s name is the last stretch of wildland in Nevada’s Lyon County.
 It’s located in the southern part of Pine Grove Hills, encompassing Bald Mountain. nearby to the south and east is Nevada’s newest state park, the Walker River State Recreation Area, along the East Walker River.
 It’s a diverse landscape that spans colorful canyons, forests, and beautiful mountain views.